 Berlin’s Mauerpark Fleamarket

-As second, I want to share one of the more unique fleamarkets that you find in Berlin.
-There are a couple of fleamarkets in Berlin but the one at Mauerpark is certainly worth a visit.
-Spending the whole day eating at the many delicious stands, browsing through vintage clothing, records and anything you can think of.
-There are beergardens and many socializing opportunities.
-Handmade jewels by the locals and fabrics in all colors.
-On the fleamarket of Mauerpark, you will definitely find some hidden gems.
-Every Sunday you can visit the market, where The Wall used to be.
-This is one of the best hidden spots in Berlin that tourists can visit!
+Secondly, we want to share one of the most unique flea markets in Berlin.
+There are a couple of flea markets in Berlin but the one at Mauerpark is certainly worth a visit.
+You can easily spend the whole day eating at one of the many delicious stands, browsing through vintage clothing or records, or sitting on the grass with a cold beer whilst being entertained by one of many buskers.
+There are a few beer gardens and many ways to socialise.
+Handmade jewellery from the locals and fabrics in all colours fill the stands at the park in Prenzlauer Berg.
+On the flea market of Mauerpark, you will definitely find some hidden gems for a fraction of their original price.
+Every Sunday you can visit the market where the Berlin Wall used to be.
+This is one of the best hidden spots for tourists!

 The secret Karaoke at Mauerpark

-Next, we have our most local attraction on the list, in case you are looking for that experience.
-A popular local attraction is the karaoke at Mauerpark every Sunday evening.
-An openair-spectacle where people sing/yell their favorite songs in front of hunderds of people.
-Everybody gathers around in ‘The Bearpit’ and can volunteer to sing, it does not matter if you are a local or a tourist, anybody who is brave enough to pick up the microphone can give it a shot.
-We recommend spending the day at the fleamarket in Mauerpark before settling down and enjoying the singing.
-Keep an eye on the facebook page for special announcements or events happening!
-It is maybe a hidden spot, but once the singing begins, it is hard for these artists to stay hidden!
+Next, we have our most local attraction on the list, if you are looking for a more memorable experience.
+A popular local attraction is the karaoke at Mauerpark, which takes place every Sunday evening.
+It is simply an openair-spectacle where people sing/yell their favourite songs in front of hundreds of people.
+Everybody gathers around in ‘The Bearpit’ and can volunteer to sing.
+Whether you are a local or a tourist, anybody who is brave enough to pick up the microphone can give it a shot.
+We recommend spending the day at the flea market in Mauerpark before settling down and enjoying the singing.
+Keep an eye on the Facebook page for special announcements or events happening!
+It is a hidden spot, but once the singing begins, it is hard for these artists to stay hidden!

 Our next ‘secret spot’ on the list is actually not so hidden.
-It is hard to hide the whole of Neukölln.
-It used to be one of the more poor places in Berlin, but now it redeemed itself and is the place to be.
-Get lost in all the streets and explore the coffeeshops, art galleries and bars.
-In this neighbourhood, you find a lot of expats from abroad and internationals overall.
+It’s hard to hide the whole of Neukölln!
+It used to be one of the poorer areas in Berlin, but now it has redeemed itself and is the place to be.
+Get lost in all the streets and explore the coffee shops, art galleries and bars.
+In this neighbourhood, you will find a lot of expats from abroad and a huge international scene in general.
 If hanging out with young people isn’t your thing, do not worry, there is still a visit-worthy place in Neukölln.
-Schillerpromenade is an abandomed airport that has been transformed to a public space to hang with friends, go for a run, or simply enjoy the sunshine in the summer.
+Schillerpromenade is an abandoned airport that has been transformed to a public space to hang with friends, go for a run, or simply enjoy the sunshine in summer.

-The best way to get to know all the hidden spots in Berlin for tourists is still by befriending a local and convince them to take you around Berlin.
-In case you are also interested in learning German while being in Berlin, make sure to check out our German courses.
+The best way to get to know all the hidden spots in Berlin for tourists is still by making friends with the locals and going around Berlin with them.
+If you are also interested in learning German whilst in Berlin, make sure to check out our German courses.